 A number of controversial bills recently tabled in the Knesset undermine basic constitutional values, add fuel to the international assault on Israel's legitimacy, and may end up damaging Israel's democratic character.
-In an article in The Jerusalem Post, IDI President Dr. Arye Carmon and Vice Presidents Professors Mordechai Kremnitzer and Yedidia Z. Stern respond to these initiatives, and appeal to all those who are dedicated to democracy to help ensure that the Jewish State lives up to the obligations in its Declaration of Independence.
+In an article in The Jerusalem Post, IDI Former President and Founder Dr. Arye Carmon and Vice Presidents Professors Mordechai Kremnitzer and Yedidia Z. Stern respond to these initiatives, and appeal to all those who are dedicated to democracy to help ensure that the Jewish State lives up to the obligations in its Declaration of Independence.

 Sixty-three years after its founding, the State of Israel is a young democracy still struggling for its survival in a sea of autocracy.
 Israel today also faces an unprecedented international assault on its legitimacy.
 Yet instead of uniting to face the myriad threats from without, we find ourselves divided over serious threats from within.